 Chorag is a traditional Armenian braided yeast roll.
-Some like sweet chorag; others a bit savory, so the recipe varies from household to household.
+Some like sweet chorag; others a bit savory, so the recipe (and spelling) varies from household to household.

 Some cooks might be a bit intimidated by the intricate shape, but don't be fooled.
 It's a snap.
-Check out the video by clicking Read more! for the recipe.
+Check out our video to see how easy it is.

 ½ lb. unsalted butter

 ¼ cup sugar

 ½ tsp. salt

 1 Tbsp. each of GROUND mahlab**, fennel seed, anise seed (freshly ground is preferred)

 (** Mahlab is the dried “heart” of the cherry pit.
 It can be purchased in most Middle Eastern stores.
 If you can’t find it, you can omit it; the taste will be slightly different, but still delicious.)

 2 Tbsp. active baking powder**